ivandochev/gewiss-expert-tool/README.md

 * The starting year of the simulation is currently hard-set in the SimulationParameters class (FIRST\_YEAR = 2019).
 * When data is exported using the GUI (either \*.csv or \*.xlsx file format), the SEED for the particular simulation run is appended at the name of the file name.
 * The possible renovation level transitions for the "Heating System Exchange Control Matrix" are 0 to 1, 0 to 2, and 1 to 2.
 The renovation level transitions from 0 to 2 and 1 to 2 have the same rate of change.
+* Note that the transition to the district heating system is dependant upon the dt_fw_dist field in the DB, which holds values of 0 (more than 50m. from an existing pipeline) and 1 (less than 50m to an existing pipeline).
+The user can reclassify the field and control the behaviour.
+Internally, the transition matrix is taken as it is on input for the buildings with a value of 1 in this field.
+For the others the district heating probability is set to 0 and the rest of the values are normalized.
+This means that the final split of the heating systems might not be the same as the split given in the input matrix.
+The reason for this was to avoid the occurance of single buildings with district heating in areas without grids.
 * Below is a small table showcasing the different acronyms used for the Renovation Levels.
 #### Acronyms for Renovation Levels
 | UI Table ENUMs    | Other names          | Type                | Description            |